-Sexual contact without consent including intentional touching, either of the victim or when the victim is forced to touch, directly or through clothing, another person's genitals, breasts, thighs, anus or buttocks; rape (sexual intercourse without consent, whether by an acquaintance or a stranger); attempted rape; sodomy (oral or anal intercourse) without consent; attempted forcible sodomy; sexual penetration with an object without consent; or sexual exploitation (non-consensual action of another for his/her own advantage through invasion of sexual privacy, prostituting another student, non-consensual video-taping).
+Any unwanted yet intentional bodily contact in a sexual manner may constitute sexual misconduct.
+This can include, but is not limited to, the following types of sexual contact without consent: intentional touching, either of the reporting party or when the reporting party is forced to touch, directly or through clothing, another person's genitals, breasts, thighs, anus or buttocks; rape (sexual intercourse without consent, whether by an acquaintance or a stranger); attempted rape; sodomy (oral or anal intercourse) without consent; attempted forcible sodomy; sexual penetration with an object without consent; or sexual exploitation (non-consensual action of another for his/her own advantage through invasion of sexual privacy, prostituting another student, non-consensual video-taping).